Board of Directors

 Terry L. Johnston has served as a director since January 2017.
 Mr. Johnston is a member of the Audit and Nominating & Corporate Governance Committees.
 He currently serves as Executive Vice President and Chief Operating Officer of the Commercial Segment of Lennox International Inc., a leading international provider of heating and cooling systems and technologies for residential and commercial applications.
 Mr. Johnston has served in his current role since January 2013 and has held roles of increasing responsibility with Lennox International since joining in 2001.
 Prior to his time with Lennox International, Mr. Johnston spent 20 years with General Electric Company, serving primarily in marketing and commercial leadership roles.

 Linda A. Livingstone, Ph.D. has served as a director since September 2015.
-Dr. Livingstone is the Chairman of the Compensation & Talent Development Committee.
-She is currently Dean of The George Washington University School of Business.
-Prior to her current position, she served as Dean of the Graziadio School of Business and Management at Pepperdine University from June 2002 through July 2014.
+She is the Chairman of the Compensation & Talent Development Committee.
+Dr. Livingstone is currently the President of Baylor University, a position she has held since June 2017.
+From August 2014 through May 2017, she served as Dean of The George Washington University School of Business, and she previously served as Dean of the Graziadio School of Business and Management at Pepperdine University from June 2002 through July 2014.
 Dr. Livingstone began her academic career at Baylor University, where she served for eleven years as an Assistant and then Associate Professor of Management and most recently as Associate Dean for Graduate Programs.
 From 2010 to 2016, Dr. Livingstone served as a member of the Board of Directors for the Association to Advance Collegiate Schools of Business, the preeminent international accrediting body for business schools, including serving as chair of the Board of Directors from 2014 to 2015.
-Dr. Livingstone is the immediate past Chair of the Board of Directors of Oaks Christian School in Westlake Village, California, currently serves on the Board of Directors at Trinity Christian School in Fairfax, Virginia, and is a former Board Member of the Graduate Management Admissions Council, the organization that administers the GMAT exam.
+Dr. Livingstone is the past Chair of the Board of Directors of Oaks Christian School in Westlake Village, California, currently serves on the Board of Directors at Trinity Christian School in Fairfax, Virginia, and is a former Board Member of the Graduate Management Admissions Council, the organization that administers the GMAT exam.

 William F. Quinn has served as a director since September 2015.
 Mr. Quinn is the Chairman of the Audit Committee and a member of the Compensation & Talent Development Committee.
 From April 2009 through September 2015, he served as Executive Chairman and Founder of American Beacon Advisors, a mutual fund advisory firm.
 Mr. Quinn also serves as Independent Trustee of the National Railroad Retirement Investment Trust.
 Mr. Quinn served as President and CEO of American Beacon Advisors from the time the firm was created in 1986 until 2009.
 Mr. Quinn joined American Airlines’ former subsidiary, Sky Chefs Inc., in 1974 and became Vice President and Controller in 1978.
 He served as Assistant Treasurer of American Airlines from 1979 to 1986 with responsibility for overseeing and managing the American Airlines short-term cash portfolio and pension funds.
 Prior to joining American Airlines, Mr. Quinn worked for Arthur Young & Company in New York.
 Mr. Quinn is a former Chairman of the Committee for the Investment of Employee Benefits (CIEBA), a nationally recognized organization of large corporate pension funds.
 In prior roles, he has served on the boards of the American Airlines Federal Credit Union, Crescent Real Estate Equities, Inc., the publicly traded Special Acquisition Companies affiliated with Thomas Hicks and the American Beacon mutual funds.